 Tens of useful apps ship with Windows 10.
-One of them is Voice Recorder.
+One of them is the Voice Recorder app.
 As the name of the app suggests, it’s an app to record voice on your Windows 10 device.

-With Voice Recorder, you can record class lectures and interviews very easily provided that your PC comes with a microphone and a proper device driver is installed.
-Voice Recorder allows you record audio for close to three hours per recording file.
-Additionally it can be used with other apps, meaning you can use Voice Recorder to record music or audio being played by a web browser or media player on your PC.
+With Voice Recorder, you can record class lectures and interviews very easily, provided that your PC comes with a microphone, and a proper device driver is installed.
+Voice Recorder allows you to record audio for close to three hours per recording file.
+Additionally, it can be used with other apps, meaning you can use Voice Recorder to record music or audio being played by a web browser or media player on your PC.

-The ability to start recording or resume a paused recording in one click, share your recordings, auto-save and mark key moments in the recording are the highlights of this Voice Recorder in Windows 10.
-Besides that, it allows you play back, trim and rename recordings.
+The ability to start recording or resume a paused recording in one click, share your recordings, auto-save, and mark key moments in the recording are the highlights of this Voice Recorder in Windows 10.
+Besides that, it allows you to playback, trim, and rename recordings.

-If you’re wondering about the location where voice recordings are saved by Voice Recorder in Windows 10, you can find the recordings under following locations.
+If you’re wondering about the location where Voice Recorder saves voice recordings in Windows 10, you can find the recordings under the following locations.

 Location of recordings done by Voice Recorder in Windows 10

-If you’re using a Microsoft account to sign in to Windows 10, Voice Recorder creates a new folder name Voice Recorder under Documents folder of OneDrive and saves all recordings there.
+If you’re using a Microsoft account to sign in to Windows 10, Voice Recorder creates a new folder named Voice Recorder under the Documents folder of OneDrive and saves all recordings there.
 That is, all recordings done with Voice Recorder can be accessed by navigating to

 How do I change the default location of Voice Recorder files?

-As of now, Voice Recorder doesn’t support changing the default location of recordings.
-Microsoft might add this feature in coming versions of the Voice Recorder but there is no option as such in the current version (10.1607.1891.0).
+As of now, the Voice Recorder doesn’t support changing the default location of recordings.
+Microsoft might add this feature in coming versions of the Voice Recorder, but there is no option as such in the current version.